How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 This is the section that would have saved you last time, so let's be precise about what your body will actually do.

 The scale lies daily and tells the truth monthly.
-Day-to-day weight bounces with water, salt, sleep, and whether you've been to the bathroom.
-Weigh yourself if you want, but only trust the two-week trend.
-Better feedback tools: a logbook of your lifts (the numbers go up — it's the most honest mirror you own), monthly photos in the same light, and how stairs feel.
+Day-to-day weight bounces with water, salt, sleep, and your last trip to the bathroom.
+Weigh yourself if you like, but only trust the two-week trend.
+Better feedback tools: a logbook of your lifts (the numbers go up — it's the most honest mirror you own), monthly photos in the same light, and how the stairs feel.

 The beginners who make it aren't the ones with the best program.
 They're the ones whose expectations were calibrated to biology instead of thumbnails.